 The purpose of the Chowan Christian Service Association (CCSA) is to provide scholarship assistance to students preparing for full-time Christian vocational ministry.

-The Department of Religion and Philosophy is committed to affordability.
+The Department of Religion is committed to affordability.
 Along with the university’s comprehensive scholarships program, we have made a commitment to providing financial assistance for students interested in pursuing ministry.

 Students who are interested in continuing their studies outside of the classroom often participate in the Chowan University Religion Club, which offers students additional educational, service, and fellowship opportunities.